How did you get started in visiting filming locations?

 What’s your favorite 80’s movie?

 I love some of the classic 80’s movies!
-Ghostbusters and Back To The Future were the first movies I ever watched on video (back when you had to rent VCRs).
+Ghostbusters and Back To The Future were the first movies I ever watched on video (we even had to rent a VCR to watch them).
 I also love a lot of John Hughes movies like Uncle Buck and Ferris Bueller.
-A Christmas Story and Pee Wee’s Big Adventure are other classic 80’s films.
+A Christmas Story and Pee Wee’s Big Adventure are other classic 80’s films I love to watch over and over.

 Are there movies you really want to visit the locations from?